CTRLShelley/CTRLShelley/README.md

 <h1>Hi, I'm Shelley! <br/><a href="https://www.linkedin.com/in/shelleysearcy/"></a></h1>
-A cybersecurity analyst focused on testing, defense, and access management.
+A cybersecurity professional focused on Identity and Access Management (IAM) and cloud identity security.
+The projects found here demonstrate practical experience building and administering identity environments as well as web application security testing and network analysis.

 <h2>💻 Hands-on Projects</h2>